On a constant curvature statistical manifold: Tensor analysis for a statistical manifold

 From Lemma \ref{lem:Ric}, it is clear that the Ricci curvature of a statistical manifold is not symmetric in general.
 We now recall that a torsion-free affine connection is called \textit{locally equiaffine} (resp. \textit{equiaffine}) if there exists a volume form $\omega$ around any point on $M$ (resp. a volume form $\omega$ on $M$) such that $\nabla \omega =0$.
 In particular if the volume form is the pseudo-Riemannian volume form $\omega_g$, then $\nabla \omega_g =0$ is equivalent to

-so it is natural to call such a structure as the \textit{trace-free}. \begin{corollary} The Ricci curvature of the connection $\nabla$ of a statistical manifold $(M, g, \nabla)$ is symmetric if and only if it is locally equiaffine. \end{corollary} We next recall the projective equivalence of affine connections. \begin{definition} Two torsion-free locally equiaffine connections $\nabla$ and $\overline{\nabla}$ on $M$ are called {\it projectively equivalent} if there exists a closed $1$-form $\rho$ such that
+and the condition \eqref{eq:tracefree} will be called \textit{trace-free}. \begin{corollary} The Ricci curvature of the connection $\nabla$ of a statistical manifold $(M, g, \nabla)$ is symmetric if and only if it is locally equiaffine. \end{corollary} We next recall the projective equivalence of affine connections. \begin{definition} Two torsion-free locally equiaffine connections $\nabla$ and $\overline{\nabla}$ on $M$ are called {\it projectively equivalent} if there exists a closed $1$-form $\rho$ such that

 holds.
 In particular when $\overline{\nabla}$ is flat, then $\nabla$ is called {\it projectively flat}.
 Moreover the {\it projectively curvature tensor} $P$ is defined as

 \end{definition} It is classically known that that the projectively flat connections has been characterized as follows: \begin{theorem}[p.88 and p.96 in \cite{Ei}] A torsion-free locally equiaffine connection $\nabla$ on $M$ is projectively flat if and only if the following condition holds$:$ \begin{enumerate} \item If $\dim M = 2$, $\nabla \Ric$ is totally symmetric.
 In this case the projective curvature tensor $P$ automatically vanishes. \item If $\dim M \geq 3$, the projective curvature tensor $P$ identically vanishes.
 In this case $\nabla \Ric$ is automatically totally symmetric.